-Eighty years ago this September, Hitler’s armies invaded Poland, thrusting the world – and the U of M – into the Second World War.
+Eighty years ago this past September, Hitler’s armies invaded Poland, thrusting the world – and the U of M – into the Second World War.

 Although classes continued, campus life was markedly different from 1939-1945.
 During this important anniversary, we offer a glimpse of our university during wartime – including the sacrifices and contributions made by students, faculty and alumni.

 Compulsory military training was enacted by the Canadian government in the summer of 1940.
 All physically fit male students aged 18 or over were required to take 110 hours of military training each academic session.

 Those seeking active service joined the Manitoba contingent of the Canadian Officers’ Training Corps (COTC), enrolling in Infantry, Artillery, Engineering or Medical.
 Classes included First Aid, Sub-Machine Carbine, Grenade, Bayonet Fighting and Unarmed Combat.

 By 1943, when the Allies’ prospects were grim, the university added an Air Training Corps and a Naval Training Unit.
 Students who wanted to enlist in the Canadian Navy trained on the Pacific Coast during the summer and on HMCS Chippawa during the school year.

 DAVID A. GOLDEN [LLB/1941, LLD/1986]